res0nat0r/migrate-deployments/migration-steps.md

 ```
 ---

-* Discover relevant info about instances that need to be migrated (old account):
+* Discover relevant info about instances that need to be replicated (old account):

 ```bash
 # Note this isn't quite complete or 100% correct yet.